 Pince & Pints has become the quintessential restaurant for all things lobster.
-With the original outlet having opened back in 2014 in Duxton, and more recently joined by the Katong outlet, Pince & Pints prides itself on providing customers with the freshest Atlantic Coast lobsters possible.
+Having originally opened back in 2014 in Duxton, Pince & Pints prides itself on providing customers with the freshest Atlantic Coast lobsters possible.
 Not only are they caught wild, but also stored in state-of-the-art, deep-sea tanks after being flown directly to Singapore.

 On top of that, Pince & Pints is dedicated to only working with sustainable fisheries.
 That way you get to indulge in as much lobster as you can handle, without having to worry that it might be the last lobster on earth.
 And on top of that, it’s all at competitive prices.
 It’s really no wonder why Pince & Pints is as popular as it is.

 We were lucky enough to catch up with their Marketing Manager, Jasmine Chua, to ask her a few questions about the restaurants: